 Keep your lawn mowed, prune your trees and shrubs, and remove any piles of leaves as soon as possible.
 Ticks and fleas like to hide in tall grass, bushes and clutter so keeping a clean and neat yard will go a long way to making the environment unsuitable for the pests.
 I also strongly recommend that you check out our longer guide on how to keep ticks out of your yard if you live in an area susceptible to ticks.

 In addition, both of these pests love to feed on wildlife, so it’s recommended to deter as many unwanted animals away from your property.
 Animals that may be introducing them include raccoons, coyotes, opossums, and skunks among other animals.

 It’s not simply that these animals may be bringing live ticks to your yard; they may also deposit eggs which later hatch and infest your yard and pets.
 Every precaution you take to keep wildlife out of your yard brings you a step closer to getting rid of infestations in and around your home.

 2. Use a Flea and Tick Collar

 Flea and tick collars are great products for keeping ticks and fleas away from your pet.
 The collars release gas or other substance that is toxic to fleas but safe for your pet.
 The substance soaks into the animal’s fur and skin and repels or kills these pests on contact.

 Seresto Flea and Tick Collar

-- Seresto collar works through contact, so fleas and ticks don’t have to bite your dog to die
+- Seresto flea and tick collar for small dogs works through contact, so fleas and ticks do not have to bite your dog to...